 It’s true, ever since I’ve been old enough to be approved for a card, I’ve researched the heck out of the best one with great benefits for travelers like me.
 I used to have airline-specific cards, but is it just me, or do those seem to get stricter by the year?
 After never being able to actually cash in the points I’d accrued with the airlines specifically, I finally ditched those limiting programs and set my sights on credit cards with more flexibility, cards like Venture.

 And yes, I always match my wardrobe to our rental house porch—don’t you? 😉

-2015 was a year filled with more travel than ever, which means even for us, it was a lot.
+This year was filled with more travel than ever, which means even for us, it was a lot.
 While some of it was for work, the majority seemed to be for weddings—both the ceremonies and receptions themselves, as well as showers like my sister’s Charleston bridal luncheon.
 The thing about weddings it that people often plan them at peak travel times, be it Memorial Day weekend, New Year’s Eve or the height of vacation time in the middle of summer.
 This can make traveling for cheap a challenge—unless you know what you’re doing.

 Our recent jaunt to the Bahamas was also for a wedding in Abaco.
 Since we were already paying to get down there, we figured we might as well make a vacation of it and extended our trip to a full week.
 I did not hate this development, not one bit.

 Instead of paying $516 apiece on round-trip flights from Nashville, we used points to book our flights.
 Ditto for the tickets we booked to Washington state next week—instead of spending our hard-earned cash on plane tickets (and double the usual rate at that, as we’re traveling during Christmas week), we’re flying for free and will be able to save our luxury fund to use on dining and drinking around one of our favorite West Coast cities.